RyanCheng98153/llm-remove-mistake/archieve/responses/result_mistake_conversation.md

 **Person B:** "Really?
 I didn't know that.
 I thought they were just unhealthy."

 **Person A:** "Wait, hold on... <hint> Actually, that's completely wrong!
 Potato chips are loaded with unhealthy fats and sodium.
 I was thinking of the potato itself, which is packed with vitamins.
-It's important to choose snacks that are actually good for you, not just something that sounds healthy."
+It's important to choose snacks that are actually good for you, not just something that sounds healthy."</hint>

 **Person B:** "Oh, okay.
 I'm glad you cleared that up.
 I'll stick to fruits and nuts then."